Aaliyaparveen/delta-demo/README.md

 # delta-demo
-This this the demo of Git &amp;Github class
+This the Demo of Git &amp;Github class.